A cargo ship carrying thousands of Porsches and Bentleys is burning and adrift at sea

 The Japanese shipping line Mitsui O.S.K.
 Lines, which operates the Felicity Ace, did not immediately respond to a request for comment.

-The cargo ship fire is the latest wrinkle in the ongoing supply chain struggles that have impacted U.S. retailers since the start of the coronavirus pandemic.
-Disruptions in supply constraints have affected small businesses and mega corporations in recent months due to worker shortages fueled by the omicron variant.
-The U.S. Agriculture Department recently suspended imports of avocados from Mexico at a time when Americans celebrate one of their two most avocado-centric events: the Super Bowl.
+The cargo ship fire is the latest wrinkle in the ongoing supply chain struggles that have affected U.S. retailers large and small since the start of the coronavirus pandemic.
+The U.S. Agriculture Department recently suspended imports of avocados from Mexico at a time when Americans were celebrating one of their two most avocado-centric events: the Super Bowl.
 (The other is Cinco de Mayo.)

-Crew members issued a distress signal Wednesday morning after a blaze was reported on one of the cargo decks.
+Felicity Ace crew members issued a distress signal Wednesday morning after a blaze was reported on one of the cargo decks.
 Soon thereafter, the ship was designated as “NUC” — not under command — and the crew members were swiftly evacuated, according to FleetMon, a ship-tracking database.

-“Welp, some folks aren’t getting their long-awaited Porsches and whatever else was on this boat,” wrote writer and photographer Zerin Dube.
+“Welp, some folks aren’t getting their long awaited Porsches and whatever else was on this boat,” wrote writer and photographer Zerin Dube.

 Welp, some folks aren’t getting their long awaited Porsches and whatever else was on this boat. pic.twitter.com/NZfry5RuyU— Zerin Dube (@SpeedSportLife) February 16, 2022